WHAT IS PURE HYDROQUINONE 3% CREAM

 Avoid exposure to sunlight or artificial UV rays (sunlamps or tanning beds).
 Cutihyde topical can make your skin more sensitive to sunlight and sunburn may result.
 Use a sunscreen (minimum SPF 50) and wear protective clothing if you must be out in the sun.
 Never use Hydroquinone 3% USP Cream during pregnancy, breastfeeding, or want to impregnate.

 HOW DOES HYDE 3% HYDROQUINONE CREAM WORK

-Hyde Hydroquinone 3% Cream belongs to class of components called as melanin synthesis inhibitors.
-It bleaches, whitens the skin by removing the accumulated skin pigment called melanin that causes darkening of skin areas.
+Hyde Hydroquinone 3% Cream belongs to class of components called melanin synthesis inhibitors.
+It bleaches, whitens the skin by removing the accumulated skin pigment called melanin that causes the darkening of skin areas.
 Some side effects may appear – allergic to any component of cream, irritation.